vopi181/snapchat-takeout/README.md

 When [requesting your data from Snapchat](https://accounts.snapchat.com/accounts/downloadmydata) they sadly only include a `.json` file which contains a seperate download link for each memory file.
 This application parses the `.json` file, then does it's best to download the files to local disk.

-## Snapchat is constantly changing their way of letting you download your data.
-This app is outdated as of now.
-Please use this one: https://github.com/ToTheMax/Snapchat-All-Memories-Downloader

 **Iam grateful for any suggestions/tips for improvement.
 This is my first Python project**